 Wayne Fugate is one of the New York area's most versatile acoustic musicians.
-Making his musical home in the space in, around and between the American roots styles of bluegrass, blues, jazz, and old-time music, he can swing gracefully from these styles to any of his other musical loves in the worlds of Classical, Gypsy jazz and Brazilian Choro music.
-His playing combines emotion and intellect with technical precision and while he puts his own creative stamp on everything that he plays, the respect he has for tradition is readily apparent in his playing.
+Making his musical home in the space in, around and between the American roots styles of bluegrass, blues, jazz, and old-time music, he can move gracefully from these styles to any of his other musical loves in the worlds of Classical, Scandinavian and Quebecois music.

-A founding member of the widely acclaimed, eclectic string band "Uncommon Ground", Wayne also performs and tours with “Mandolin Madness” an ensemble featuring mandolin great, Barry Mitterhoff and “The New York Mandolin Ensemble”, one of the country’s premiere chamber orchestra groups using instruments of the Mandolin and Lute families (Mandolins, Mandola, Mando-Cello, Guitar and Bass).
+Wayne is a founding member of the widely acclaimed, eclectic string band "Uncommon Ground".
+He also performs and tours with “Mandolin Madness”, an ensemble featuring mandolin great, Barry Mitterhoff.
+Other projects include “Lisa’s Pieces” where he performs alongside Grammy Award winning fiddle phenom, Lisa Gutkin (from the Klezmatics) and “The New York Mandolin Ensemble”, one of the country’s premiere mandolin-centric chamber orchestra groups.

-In demand as 'first call' freelance artist, some of Wayne's other performing credits include stage work with Tony Trischka, Hazel Dickens, Barry Mitterhoff, Kenny Kosek, Walt Michael & Co, Jay Ungar & Molly Mason, Kenny Kosek, Grammy Award winner Lisa Gutkin, and banjo legend Bill Keith.
+In demand as 'first call' freelance artist, some of Wayne's other performing credits include stage work with Bluegrass luminaries Tony Trischka, Hazel Dickens, Barry Mitterhoff, Kenny Kosek, Walt Michael & Co, Jay Ungar & Molly Mason, Kenny Kosek, and banjo legend Bill Keith.

-Wayne has studied (and performed) with two of the world's mandolin greats, Barry Mitterhoff and Mike Marshall.
-He continues his musical education with private instruction and has attended several continuing education programs at Boston's Berklee College of Music.
 He is active as a mandolin teacher, offering both private instruction and workshops at prominent festivals and music camps throughout the country.
-Wayne is the author of two (soon to be three) instructional and tune books for mandolin available through Alfred Publishing and Mel Bay.
+Wayne is the author of two instructional and tune books for mandolin available through Alfred Publishing and Mel Bay.

 Wayne makes his home in New York's Hudson Valley.
-He is married to a tremendously talented actress, has three incredibly wonderful and beyond amazing kids, is the proud human "parent" to a cat named Miles and is not-so-secretly obsessed with technology and gadgets of all kinds.
+He is married to a tremendously talented actress, has three incredibly wonderful and beyond amazing kids, is the proud human "parent" to a cat named Miles and is not-so-secretly obsessed with NY Giants football, technology and gadgets of all kinds.